mulle-sde/mulle-craft/README.md

 Option            | Description                                   |
 ------------------|-----------------------------------------------|
--f                | Do not build dependencies via mulle-bootstrap. mulle-bootstrap will fetch only embedded repositories.
+-nb               | Do not build dependencies via mulle-bootstrap. mulle-bootstrap will fetch only embedded repositories.
 This is useful if the dependencies are installed by brew or some other package manager.  |
 -m &lt;exe&gt;    | Specify the make program to use               |
 -p &lt;prefix&gt; | Installation prefix                           |